top of page

 Dandelions are, quite possibly, the most successful plants that exist, masters of survival worldwide.
 Dandelions require sun and disturbed soil to thrive.
 That’s why they seem to “look for" parking lots, roadsides and construction sites.
 People in the US spend a lot of "gold" to pave over and use herbicides to get rid of dandelions.
 Yet, they find a way to live.
 Don't you admire their resilience.
 20"x16" Acrylic skins on gold leaf. available

 I have experienced the miracle of water by exercising in a pool.
 When standing chest-deep in water, the body is 80% weightless, bearing only 20% of its weight.
 This weightlessness helped me walk again after being paralyzed waist down from transverse myelitis.
 I celebrate the pool I exercise in.
 16" x 16".
 Acrylics.

 I look at the ground and the floor to be safe.
 Looking at the ceramic tile, it occurred to me that ceramic tile is made of clay or earth.
 It is fired to a high temperatures and changes from soluble clay to hard insoluble ceramic to a dense watertight vitreous ceramic.
 Drains are often decorative, too.
 16" x 16".
 Acrylics.

 Paved in Gold

-Look down at the interesting textures of ice on aggregate pavement.
-Subtle and Interesting.
+Even in decay and disintegration the pavement has interesting patterns and textures.
 16"H x 20"W. Acrylics on Procion-dyed canvas.
 Part of the "Groundscapes" series. available.

 That first snowfall is so pure and sparkling.
 It is beautiful, but there is a sinister slippery side of snow.
 16"H x 20" W. Acrylics and glitter on procion dyed canvas.
 Part of the "Groundscape" series. available.